-The point is, how good of a mom you are, or how happy your kids are has nothing to do with how clean your floors and oven are or aren’t.
+The point is, how good of a mom or person you are, or how happy your kids are has nothing to do with how clean your floors and oven are or aren’t.

 And everything to do with how well you take care of yourself as a person so you can be at your best for yourself and your family.

-And it just so happens that decluttering is one way that I am able to simplify my life to take care of myself and be a better mom.
+And it just so happens that decluttering is one way that I am able to simplify my life to take care of myself and be a better mom and person.

 Decluttering for self-care